7k8m/json.filed/README.md

 .pass( function( json, filePath )) { your another code to process json here} )
 ````

-io and link can be chained as above.
+io,link and pass can be chained as above.

 ## binary format (bson) support